Updated: June 12, 2026 (January 20, 2026)

 Verify that subprocessor status meets regulatory and data residency requirements.
 Although the subprocessor status provides some protection for customers, data is transferred out of Azure to Anthropic’s datacenters, mainly located in the United States.
 This may not meet more stringent regulatory or internal data processing requirements of some customers.

 Avoid user confusion by providing education and training.
 Users may not know the differences between M365 Copilot models, leading to wasted time testing options and increased frustration.
-Training and guidance help, but the lack of management controls complicates an ordered rollout of Claude.
+Training and guidance help, but the limited management controls complicate an ordered rollout of Claude.

 Resources